HomeBlog › Pregnancy Meditation App

 Why PregnancyApp.com fits a 2026 pregnancy meditation routine

-• Daily pregnancy meditations that feel specific, not generic sleep audio
+• Daily pregnancy meditations that feel specific, not generic sleep audio.

-• Birth affirmations library for quick, repeatable mental cues
+• Birth affirmations library for quick, repeatable mental cues.

 Daily Flow

-A simple 7-day setup for pregnancy meditation you’ll keep doing
+A simple 7-day pregnancy meditation setup

 4. On day 4, add one breathing exercise session and save it as a favorite.